← Back to Stock Research

 AI analyzing 10-K filings to extract predictive constraints

-Part 2 in a series on using LLMs for financial research — see Part 1 on earnings releases
+This is Part 2 in a series on how we used LLMs to do reliable financial research — see Part 1 on earnings releases

 Compared to earnings releases, 10ks are really long, often 100+ pages.
-This makes it even more risky to use an LLM to summarize them for stock research, but it's such a timesaver people do it anyway.
+This made it even more risky for us to use an LLM to summarize them for stock research, but it's such a timesaver, I, and presumably many other people, did it anyway and will continue to do so.

-• LLMs summaries of 10-Ks gravitate toward business descriptions, strategy statements, and ESG disclosures, which rarely matter for forecasts of revenues, margins, and payouts
+• I found LLMs summaries of 10-Ks gravitate toward business descriptions, strategy statements, and ESG disclosures, which rarely matter for our forecasts of revenues, margins, and payouts

-• LLMs don't reliably include seemingly-boring info that human experts would flag is important, in seven categories covered below
+• LLMs don't reliably include seemingly-boring info that I would flag is important, in seven categories covered below

 Category 1: Regulatory Constraints With Dates and Dollars